 If the family does speak up and request an alternate activity, how does that make the child and his classmates feel when the other classes are enjoying a "treat" that they are denied?
 Will the other children in class hope not to be with the food-allergic child in the future, so that they can still have the "treat?"

 With food-allergy rates for children around 1 in 12 children, or 2 per classroom, I urge school communities to rethink inclusion as it impacts children with food allergies.
 Sometimes food is a necessary part of education.
 When it's not, or when there's an easy alternative, we can create a more-inclusive environment for many of our children by sticking with something else.

-My new book, SUPER SEEDS, is available for pre-order now.
-You can also find tasty recipes in Welcoming Kitchen: 200 Delicious Allergen and Gluten-free Vegan Recipes.
+My new book, Ancient Grains: A Guide to Cooking with Power-Packed Millet, Oats, Spelt, Farro, Sorghum & Teff (Superfoods for Life), is available now!
+You can also find tasty recipes in Super Seeds and Welcoming Kitchen: 200 Delicious Allergen- & Gluten-Free Vegan Recipes.